Ecma Rules (December 2018)

 The provisional Chairman and Vice-Chairman nominated by the ExeCom shall act for an initial period which shall be not less than six months from the date of the first meeting and which shall include the first three meetings.

 At the first meeting of the TC which takes place after the end of the initial period, a Chairman and Vice-Chairman shall be elected from among the ordinary member representatives.
-However, in exceptional cases – when no ordinary member representative is available for such responsibility – the TC may appoint an individual as Chairman and / or Vice-Chairman who is not an ordinary member representative and the GA shall be notified.
+However, when no ordinary member representative is available for such responsibility, the TC may appoint an individual as Chairman and / or Vice-Chairman among the remaining Ecma members and the GA shall be notified.

 The Chairman and Vice-Chairman, having been elected from among the member company representatives, hold office for a term of 12 months and are eligible for re-election.